 (B) Submit an annual Nonmethane Organic Compound Report until nonmethane emissions are 50 Mg/yr.

-(b) Small landfills listed in Subsection (1)(a) through (c) of this rule must submit an Initial Design Capacity Report and an Initial Nonmethane Organic Compound Report within 90 days of the effective date of this rule.
+(b) Small landfills listed in subsection (1)(a) through (c) must submit an Initial Design Capacity Report and an Initial Nonmethane Organic Compound Report within 90 days of the effective date of this rule.

 (5) Definitions.
 As used in this rule: